mihaip/infinite-mac/README.md

 npm run build-xadmaster
 ```

-### Building Basilisk II
+### Building the emulators

-Basilisk II is included via a Git submodule, it lives in [a separate repo](https://github.com/mihaip/macemu/).
-Rebuilding it is only required when making changes to the emulator core, the generated files are in `src/BasiliskII` and included in the Git repository.
+Basilisk II and SheepShaver the original 68K and PowerPC emulators that enable this project.They are hosted in [a separate repo](https://github.com/mihaip/macemu/) and are included via a Git submodule.
+Rebuilding them is only required when making changes to the emulator core, the generated files are in `src/emulator` and included in the Git repository.

 To begin, ensure that you have a Docker image built with the Emscripten toolchain and supporting libraries: